Masqueur/pdsnd_github/README.md

 ```

 ## Credits
 The datasets and parts of the code were provided for by Udacity.
-Udacity's GPT and OpenAI's GPT assisted in fixing bugs and answering my questions.
+Udacity's GPT assisted in fixing bugs and answering my questions.